Full Setup Guide

 When everything is set, click Save and close the window to apply your changes.

-Step 7: Test the Quote Form on Your Storefront
+Step 6: Test the Quote Form on Your Storefront

 Navigate to a product or collection with the quote form enabled.
 Click Add to Quote, fill in the form, and click Submit Quote.

-Use your own email when filling the form to check the email so you can test receiving the proposal later.
+Use your own email when filling out the form to check the email so you can test receiving the proposal later.

 Tip: Use your own email address when filling quote form so you can test receiving the proposal later.

-Step 8: Review the Quote in Admin
+Step 7: Review the Quote in Admin

 Find the quote you just submitted and click on it.